Crime Statistics for Cattedown, Plymouth, Devon, 2025

 Which road in Cattedown has the highest level of crime?

 We have used the Index of Multiple Deprivation to find the Lower Super Output Area (LSOA) in Cattedown with the highest crime score.
-Accoding to the 2019 statistics, that is in and around this marker.
+Accoding to the 2019 statistics, that is in and around Horn Cross Road.

 Information provided by data.police.uk